Skip to content

 Mercado Libre Listed by thegentlemen Ransomware Group

-On July 6, 2026, the ransomware group known as thegentlemen added Mercado Libre to its leak site, confirming that internal files had been exfiltrated from the Latin American e-commerce and fintech giant.
+On July 6, 2026, the ransomware group known as thegentlemen added Mercado Libre to its leak site, claiming that internal files had been exfiltrated from the Latin American e-commerce and fintech giant.

 Public reporting indicates that Mercado Libre, founded in 1999 and headquartered in Argentina, suffered a ransomware incident in which attackers extracted internal company files.
 The platform, which operates the dominant online marketplace across Latin America along with Mercado Pago payments and Mercado Envíos logistics, has not yet disclosed the exact number of records involved or the specific data types contained in the stolen files.
 Available reporting describes the listing on the group’s leak site but provides no confirmed victim count or detailed inventory of exposed information such as customer names, emails, payment details, or employee records.
 The incident remains under active extortion pressure typical of ransomware operations.